List of Desperate Housewives characters: Trip Weston

 Trip Weston (Scott Bakula) is a criminal lawyer who defends Bree after she is accused of the murder of Alejandro Perez (aka Ramon Sanchez).
 Bob Hunter, who was initially Bree's lawyer, tells her she needs a criminal lawyer, and suggests Weston for the job, describing him as a "shark."
 At first, Weston refuses to defend Bree, claiming her case is not challenging enough; however, he later accepts the job.
 Bree begins to develop a crush for Trip.
-Besides that, Trip started to defend his client in court, until Karen McCluskey confirmed to everybody (and lied, because neighbour women agreed to take care of her) that she killed Gabrielle's step-father.
+Besides that, Trip started to defend his client in court, until Karen McCluskey lies to claim to everybody that she killed Gabrielle's stepfather.
 Bree and Trip got married and move three years after Susan, who was the first to leave the lane, to Louisville, Kentucky.